 Storming through a setlist consisting of a large chunk of tracks from sophomore album Seventeen Seconds, the band's stride was stilted by a side-stage request to bring their performance to a premature end.

 Visibly riled by their set being cut short in favour of sartorial love-addict Robert Palmer who was to follow, Robert Smith's seething expression was a sight to behold.
-Out of character for the coy goth-rock poster boy, Smith gave Palmer, the crowd, and Rock Werchter the proverbial middle finger by playing an audaciously extended 9-minute version of standout single 'A Forest'.
+Out of character for the coy goth-rock poster boy, Smith gave Palmer, the crowd, and Rock Werchter the proverbial middle finger by playing an audaciously extended 9-minute version of the standout single 'A Forest'.